this-isnt-me/ogPypeline/docs/source/wellcontrolformulas.rst

    * - mud_units
      - mud weight units (String)

-This function calculates the formation pressure using shutin drillpipe pressure.
+This function calculates the formation pressure using shut-in drillpipe pressure.
 The function takes in three value inputs(Integers or Floats) and three units inputs(Strings).
-To see the range of sidpp pressure units that can be input into the function see the Pressure units section under General Conversions.
+To see the range of SIDPP pressure units that can be input into the function see the Pressure units section under General Conversions.
 To see the range of depth units that can be input into the function see the Length units section under General Conversions.
 To see the range of mud weight units that can be input into the function see the Mud Weight units section under Drilling Conversions.
 The function returns a dictionary of different pressure units and values, to see the range of pressure units returned see the example code below or the Pressure units section under General Conversions.

 .. code:: python